The Long View:

 New Forest 20 / 21 Sept 2024

-This conference will explores themes of place, people and natural landscapes in relation to access to land, National Parks, Public Art Collections and collective acts of ecological care.
-It aims to re-examine and radically reposition the role that art can play in this time of climate and nature crisis, moving beyond human-centred meaning and extractive narratives of nature in art and wider cultures of landscapes.
-Taking place in a treehouse venue within a New Forest woodland this two-day conference will dwell upon the urgent intersections of art and landscapes in a time of ecological crisis.
-Exploring:
+A conference exploring themes of place, people and natural landscapes in relation to access to land, National Parks, Public Art Collections and collective acts of ecological care.
+It seeks to re-examine and radically reposition the role that art can play in this time of climate and nature crisis, moving beyond human-centred meaning and extractive narratives of nature in art and wider cultures of landscapes.

 • Histories and future possibilities of place-based art and historic landscape painting in relation to social advocacy for nature preservation.